fieldtrip/website/tutorial/coregistration_opm.md

 The following example is based on a Polhemus recording, which - besides a description of the coordinate system based on the fiducials placed on the participant's head - contains a set of digitized points which correspond to 8 fixed locations on the Fieldline smart helmet.

-### Step 1.1: fixing the Polhemus recording error to obtain a corred head-based coordinate system
+### Step 1.1: fixing the Polhemus recording error to obtain a correct head-based coordinate system

 The following example is a bit ugly, because we mixed up LPA and RPA in the Polhemus recording.
 This caused the scan to be upside down.
 This should be fixed (and can be done so here by swapping the LPA and RPA by hand, after reading them in into MATLAB).
 Also, this Polhemus measurement has been obtained with the (too bulky) plastic security glasses and the reference sensor around the neck, which is not realistic.
 A real measurement should have the ref sensor taped to the forehead, just so that it does not limit the participant moving into the helmet.